coreruleset/documentation/content/_index.md

 ## CRS Change Policy

 The Core Rule Set project endeavors not to make breaking changes in **minor releases** (i.e., 3.3.2).
-Instead, these releases fix bugs otherwise identified in the previous release.
+Instead, these releases fix bugs identified in the previous release.

-New functionality and breaking changes will be made in **major releases** (i.e., 3.3).
+New functionality and breaking changes are made in **major releases** (i.e., 3.3).

 For information about what has changed in recent versions of the software, refer to the project's [CHANGES](https://github.com/coreruleset/coreruleset/blob/v3.4/dev/CHANGES) file on GitHub.